Çiya Sofrası ★ 4.8

 Where to eat it: 2 restaurants across 1 city.

-Mantı arrived in Anatolia with the Turkic migrations from Central Asia and became a Kayseri specialty by the 15th century.
+Mantı arrived in Anatolia with the Turkic migrations from Central Asia and became a Kayseri specialty by the 15th century, traditionally served at weddings and family feasts.
 Istanbul homes still measure cooks by whether their mantı is small enough that 40 fit on a spoon; restaurants serve a looser, larger version.
+The garlic-yoghurt sauce, sumac and a drizzle of melted butter with paprika and dried mint are the canonical Istanbul finishing; the dish is eaten with a spoon rather than fork.

 Common allergens: Gluten, Dairy, Eggs